 The choice of agent account depends solely on the needs of the tasks running in your build and deployment jobs.docs.microsoft.com - About agents and agent pools

 And on the last row in the same paragraph they mention a small recommendation:

 consider using a service account such as Network Service or Local Service.
 These accounts have restricted permissionsdocs.microsoft.com - About agents and agent pools

 And more often if not always, we find these agents running with full admin rights.
 And the stories are usually the same.
 "There was pressure from upper management to meet deadlines" and "they wanted to implement CI/CD pipelines with automated releases as quick as possible".
 So the developers felt forced to script the installation of all release agents to use local admin accounts.
 This was due to having "problems with permissions" during their initial proof of concept.
 Their releases just wouldn't work without admin rights and there was no time to investigate why, everyone just wanted it to get done!

 Microsoft posted a blog series not long ago showing the different ways of "hacking" pipelines.
 It is a good introductory read of how you can tinker with pipelines.
 The first post has an excellent example of how to inject arbitrary code into arguments that later will be executed by any running agent.

 A very common scenario for developers is to copy and paste release definitions which means potential vulnerabilities could be reproduced throughout the releases pipelines quite easy.
-Another common scenario is a that developers have a common custom built release template that every build inherits from.
+Another common scenario is that developers have a common custom-built release template that every build inherits from.
 If this common template has a exploitable vulnerability (for instance a command injection exploit) then suddenly every deployable server could be at risk.

 Having agents that can execute code with full local admin rights on all servers even if they potentially don't need all this power could be considered quite a big risk if exploitable.